 The healthy fat content in avocados also supplies satiating calories that may help curb carb consumption as well, Famularo says.
 And to top it off, the dietary fiber in these fantastic fruits is beneficial for diabetes control, too, she adds.

-Not to mention, avocados are full of free-radical fighting antioxidants, which aid in inhibiting the inflammation that contributes to chronic diseases such as diabetes.
+Plus, avocados are full of free-radical fighting antioxidants, which aid in inhibiting the inflammation that contributes to chronic diseases such as diabetes.

 So, How Much Avocado Should You Eat Per Day?